-Distance learning Correspondence courses Mentorship programs On-line coursework Educational travel Summer school Tutorial programs Project portfolios Early college entrance Independent study Internships guardian.
+Distance learning Correspondence courses Mentorship programs On-line coursework Educational travel Summer school Tutorial programs Project portfolios Early college entrance Independent study Internships

+In order to participate in an Educational Option, the student must first submit an application for approval by the Superintendent.
+Students under the age of 18 may only participate with the written consent of their parent or guardian.
 Applications are available in the guidance office.
 Credit will be granted upon the successful completion of an approved program and will be assigned according to student performance relative to stated objectives of the approved instructional and performance plan and in accordance with District policy and established administrative guidelines.